SheffieldML/notebook/README.md

 notebook
 ========

-Collection of IPython notebooks for demonstrating software.
+This repository contains a collection of IPython notebooks that can be used for demonstrating our software.